Mix Tape: The Art of Cassette Culture

 Mix Tape: The Art of Cassette Culture is a 2005 book edited by musician Thurston Moore on Universe Publishing.

-Info
+Synopsis

 The book is a collection of stories, essays, art, and other contributions by various artists, musicians, and writers.
 It centers around the role of the mixtape and cassette culture in the lives of the contributors, which stands as a testimony to the importance of the medium starting in the late 1970s to its relevance today.
 Here tapes are used mostly to confess love or admiration, or to expose an acquaintance to new and underground music.